How to Invest in the Best Growth Stocks:

 5 Rules for Successful Growth Investing

-1. Use market timing to guide your investing.
+1. Use market timing to guide your growth investing.
 In bull markets, we say, “A rising tide floats all boats.”
 In bear markets, we say, “It’s hard to swim against the outgoing tide,” ... as so many investors have learned.
 So learn to recognize the major trend of the market, and learn to respect the power of that trend.

 2. Do your very best to ignore the economic news.